ambrozjagodic/MetaExchange/README.md

 Example which takes 10 latest order books:
 `.\MetaExchange.exe 10`

 2. **WebAPI**: HTTP POST request with payload, which contains the type of exchange (buy or sell), amount of BTC to buy or sell and user balances (in EUR and BTC).
+This implementation will find an optimal solution across the whole dataset of orderbooks (combinations of orderbooks are possible).

-Example postman collection is appended in `.\Data\PostmanCollections`
+Example postman collection is appended in `.\Data\PostmanCollections`.

+To run in this mode, do not append argument when running the program.
+Example:

+`.\MetaExchange.exe`

 ## TODOs